thiagodp/concordialang/README.md

     1. You still haven't implemented the corresponding behavior in your application.
 In this case, just implement it and run the tests again.
     2. Your application is behaving differently from the specification.
 In this case, it may have bugs or you haven't implemented the behavior exactly like described in the specification.
 Whether it has a bug, just fix it and run the tests again.
 Otherwise, you can decide between **changing your application** to behave exactly like the specification describes, or **changing the specification** to match your application behavior.
 In the latter case, we recommend you to back to step `2` and validate the changes with stakeholders.
 Whatever you choose, run the tests again.
 5. If the tests have **passed**, *great job!* Now you can write new requirements or add more test cases, so just back to step `1`.

+## Regardings

+1. Concordia separates *high-level*, **business language** declarations from *medium-low-level*, **computing language** declarations.
+This let you separate things better and don't compromise your **communication** with business people.
+2. Concordia lets you describe complex business rules related to user interface elements, and it will use them to generate test cases for you, automatically.
+So, the more you detail their behavior the more you will get test cases that cover them.
+3. Concordia lets you relate user interface element's rules with databases, tables and files, so that it can retrieve test data from them.
+Currently it supports JSON, CSV, INI, Excel, MSAccess, SQLite, MySQL, PostgreSQL and Firebase.

 ## A short example: